-Other features that maximize simplicity in managing the computer are PC 98-ready and support for Advanced Configuration and Power Interface (ACPI).
+Other features that maximize customer satisfaction and simplicity in managing the computer are PC 98-ready and support for Advanced Configuration and Power Interface (ACPI).
 With PC Health Monitoring, you can protect your system from problems before they even occur.